ubc/profile-cct/readme.txt

 == Change log ==
 = Version 1.2 =
 * added [profilesearch] shortcode
-* added automatic ordering (first name, last name, date)
+* added automatic ordering (first name, last name, date added) for archive pages and shortcode
 * added archive pages that filter profiles by the first letter of the last name
 * fixed a bug that may cause PHP errors when [profilelist] is called with no arguments
 * fixed image uploader to be compatible with WordPress 3.4
+* fixed minor formatting issues

 = Version 1.1.8.1 =